flet-dev/website/docs/controls/container.md

 * `bool` - `True` to enable container animation with `linear` curve with `1000` milliseconds duration.
 * `int` - enable container animation with `linear` curve and specified number of milliseconds.
-* `animation.Animation(duration: int, curve: str)` - enable container animation with specified duration and transition curve.
+* `animation.Animation(duration: int, curve: AnimationCurve` - enable container animation with specified duration and transition [curve](/docs/reference/types/animationcurve).

 For example: